Chapter 1: Photographs and Memories

 Photographs and Memories

-I slowly make my way down the long, winding drive and pull up in front of the house.
-I take a deep breath and steel myself for the onslaught I was sure to face when I reached the door.
+I slowly made my way down the long, winding drive and pulled up in front of the house.
+I took a deep breath and steeled myself for the onslaught I was sure to face when I reached the door.
 I knew my sister would be here.
 She had been Dad's caretaker for the last few years.
 We were once close, our lives joined forever by birth, but those ties strengthened through our choice in soul mates.
 We fell in love with each other's best friend.
 But that was before I selfishly ruined it all.
 We still spoke every now and then, superficial conversations really, nothing ever meaningful.
-She married her high school sweetheart, my former best friend andher cousin, Jasper, a few years back, but I didn't attend.
+She married her high school sweetheart, my former best friend and her cousin, Jasper, a few years back, but I didn't attend.
 Of course, that was because I wasn't invited, so I never had to make the decision that would have gutted me as sure as I stand here today.
-I'm not sure whose feelings they were trying to spare by excluding me: mine or hers, but since I was the bad guy, I'm sure it wasn't mine.
+I'm not sure whose feelings they were trying to spare by excluding me-mine or hers, but since I was the bad guy, I'm sure it wasn't mine.

 When Alice called to tell me about my dad, she told me on the phone that she would be selling the house, so I should plan on taking anything I wanted back home with me.
-When you're young, you never think about your home not being home anymore.
-It's always a place of salvation, where you are safe from the world, the pain.
-And now, here I am, facing the fact that this would be the last time it was "home."
+When you were young, you never thought about your home not being home anymore.
+It was always a place of salvation, where you were safe from the world, the pain.
+And now, there I was, facing the fact that this would be the last time it was "home."
 But then again, it hadn't been my salvation for a long time.

 Finally making my way up the porch steps, I took another deep breath.
 Before I could raise my hand to the door, it flung open and Alice was in my arms.
 I wasn't surprised.
 Alice lost Dad too, and she had been there over the years when I wasn't.
 She was grieving and knew I was the only one who could understand how she felt today.